 Your credit card interest rate directly influences the cost of carrying a balance on your credit card.
-You can start with a low interest rate, but your rate may not always stay the same for the life of your credit card.
+You can start with a low interest rate on your credit card, but your rate may not always stay the same for the life of your credit card.
 Your credit card issuer can increase your interest rate in certain circumstances, but they don't always have to notify you in advance.

 Required Interest Rate Increase Notice

 Banks must notify you of an interest rate increase at least 45 days before the new rate becomes effective.
 Fortunately, you don't have to accept the higher interest rate.
 During this 45-day period, you'll have the opportunity to opt-out of the interest rate increase if you would rather pay off your balance with the current interest rate.
 Opting-out will allow you to pay off your balance at the existing interest rate.
 However, if you choose to opt-out, the creditor may close your account.

 If you don't respond to the interest rate increase notification at all, the credit card issuer can apply the new interest rate to any new purchases made beginning 14 days after the notification was sent.